eike-welk/clair/clair/design/data-types.rst

 ProductDescription
 ----------------------------------------

+* id : string
+    Unique identification string for a product.
+Must not contain spaces, to avoid confusion with names.
+Must not be changed ever.
 * name
-    Unique name of the product.
+    Name of the product.
+Should/must be unique too.
+Can be changed.
 * important_words : list of strings
     Additional words that are important in conjunction with this product.
 These words are added to the vocabulary of the learning algorithm, but they do